literallycanvas/literallycanvas.github.com/api/util.rst

   :param canvas:
       Canvas object on which to render the shapes.
 If ``null``, a new canvas will be created with the size specified by *bounds*.

-.. js:function:: LC.util.getBoundingRect(rects)

-  :param rects: List of dicts with keys ``{x, y, width, height}``.

-  :returns: The smallest rectangle that contains the given rectangles, in the
-           form ``{x, y, width, height}``.

-.. js:function:: LC.util.getBackingScale()

-  :returns: ``window.devicePixelRatio`` if it exists and is greater than 1;
-            otherwise, returns 1.

-.. js:function:: LC.util.getGUID()

-  :returns: a globally unique ID string